-It takes just 10 minutes prep to make these fluffy, moist keto pumpkin bars.
-Topped with a silky-smooth sugar free cream cheese frosting, this recipe is a real crowd pleaser.
+It takes just 10 minutes of prep to make these fluffy and moist healthy pumpkin bars.
+Topped with a silky-smooth cream cheese frosting, this recipe is sugar-free, gluten-free and a real crowd-pleaser.

-In my opinion, this is the ultimate keto dessert treat for fall and the holiday season, alongside my Low Carb Sugar Free Pumpkin Pie and this Low Carb Pumpkin Cheesecake.
+In my opinion, this is the ultimate healthy dessert treat for fall and the holiday season, alongside my sugar free pumpkin pie and these pumpkin brownies.

 Ingredients